riyadhctg/How-to-Likert-Scale-Data/README.md

 - Then, in Objective > (select automatically compare….)
 - In Fields > Keep the likert field in the test fields
 - In Setting > Select customize test, select Wilcoxon signed-rank test, input hypothesized median

+### Acknowledgement:
+Thanks for Dr. Chen for guidelines and tips.